 The valuation of inventory involves judgement by management depending on the age and type of inventory.

-Because of the nature of the inventory, being technological goods, the high level of judgement involved in determining its net realisable value, and the significant carrying amounts involved, we have determined that this is a key judgement area that our audit has focussed upon.
-Our Audit procedures included:
+Because of the nature of the inventory, being mostly technological goods, the high level of judgement involved in determining its net realisable value, and the significant carrying amounts involved, we have determined that this is a key audit matter.